Skip to content. | Skip to navigation

 Other subject-based learning resources include Khan Academy, Crash Course, CliffsNotes, and Quizlet.

-We recommend taking the PAX-RN exam remotely at this time.
-Please visit the Hunter College Testing Center's website for information on how to prepare and register for a remote-proctored exam.
+Applicants may take the NEX remotely with a live proctor or in person at the Hunter College Testing Center.
+Please visit the Hunter College Testing Center's website for information on how to prepare and register.
 The exam should be taken by the end of February to be considered for Fall admission.

-Students are allowed to take the NLN PAX-RN once every six months.
-The School of Nursing will accept scores for up to two years.
+The School of Nursing allows applicants to take the NEX once every six months and will accept scores for up to two years.
 If the exam is taken multiple times, we will consider the highest score in the admissions process.

 For information about registration and testing procedures, please visit the Hunter College Testing Center.